christopher-demarco/escape-pod/README.md

 - [ ] Safely iterate over all Notes
 - [ ] Convert to Markdown with Pandoc
 - [ ] Run unattended

+Write markdown to an icloud folder that will be synced to all devices;
+it contains a git repo which I can then commit _